Captions for People with Hearing Loss

 (Institution provided)

 CART (Communication Access Realtime Translation).
 CART is an accurate, verbatim, near-instantaneous conversion of the spoken language into text by a stenographer using a stenotype machine, a laptop, and software to produce the text.
+In addition to capturing the speaker’s communication, CART providers also include environmental cues and are sensitive to the consumer’s needs.

 For technical accuracy, CART is preferred over automatic captions for medical or legal appointments as well as court proceedings.